MilaNLProc/contextualized-topic-models/README.rst

 Combined Topic Modeling
 -----------------------

 Here is how you can use the CombinedTM.
-This is a standard topic model that also uses BERT.
+This is a standard topic model that also uses contextualized embeddings.
+The good thing about CombinedTM is that it makes your topic much more coherent (see the paper https://arxiv.org/abs/2004.03974).

 .. code-block:: python